snakster/cpp.react/guides/Introduction.md

 ...
 {% endhighlight %}

-Another example, this time with a signal observer:
+Another example, this time using a signal observer:
 {% highlight C++ %}
 VarSignal<int> LastValue  = ...;